Last update: April 28, 2021

 What does student social life look like today?

 Despite some restrictions and recommendations limiting social gatherings and venues, local students are still getting together to cook small group dinners, take walks with a coffee or hot chocolate, or play soccer in the parks.
-After a partial lockdown this winter, Denmark is in the process of re-opening schools, shops, restaurants/cafés and cultural attractions over the next few weeks; Sweden has remained largely open since the pandemic began.
-Our DIS students who arrived in January are exploring the city, going on hikes, visiting the Little Mermaid or Gamla Stan, walking and biking cobblestoned streets to see castles and find their favorite wienerbrød or kanelbullar.
+After a partial lockdown this winter, Denmark has re-opened museums, galleries, schools, shops, restaurants/cafés and cultural attractions; Sweden has remained largely open since the pandemic began.
+Our current students are exploring the city, visiting museums and cafés, going on hikes, taking selfies at the Little Mermaid or Gamla Stan, walking and biking cobblestoned streets to see castles and find their favorite wienerbrød or kanelbullar.
 Follow their adventures on the DIS Student Blogs for Copenhagen and Stockholm.

 Certain events and activities may be on hold, but life in Copenhagen and Stockholm continues with much to experience.
-You can count on more details, resources, and recommendations for connecting with local communities after your arrival.
+You can count on more details, resources, and recommendations for connecting with local communities closer to your arrival.